Welcome to the CHBD research group CHBD: Cognitive Health in Brain Disorders

 We are interested in how physical trauma and somatic disorders affect the central nervous system.

-The CHTD group conducts research in the following areas:
+The CHBD group conducts research in the following areas:

 - Healthy aging and neurodegenerative disease